Discover why inpatient rehabilitation at EAMC-Lanier might be the right choice for the next phase in your recovery.

 According to a study by Medicare, patients who receive inpatient rehab therapy do much better at discharge:

 Our rehabilitation program has been designed by experienced rehab experts and your care will be provided by a specialized team that understands your individual situation and goals.
-When you enter our inpatient rehab program, your personalized plan will be designed to maximize your comfort and speed you on your way to recovery.
+When you enter our inpatient rehab unit, your personalized plan will be designed to maximize your comfort and speed on your way to recovery.
 Your program will include:

 - The latest in treatment technology